Beyond the Canvas: Rise to Global Recognition

 1. How do you deal with the constant demand for new collections?

 It’s definitely a balancing act.
 On one hand, there’s a certain pressure to keep producing and evolving, but on the other, I try to stay true to my creative process.
-I take inspiration from the world around me whether that’s personal experiences, nature, or social movements.
+I take inspiration from the world around me,, whether personal experiences, nature, or social movements.
 It’s important for me to stay grounded and not rush the work just because people expect new pieces.
 I focus on quality over quantity, which means sometimes stepping back to let ideas and concepts mature before bringing them to life.

 2. What does it take to have true taste in art?
 How has that changed the way you approach your work?